leogong99/ai-content-capture-extension/CHROME_STORE_DESCRIPTION.md

 - **Optional enhancement**: Add your OpenAI API key for even smarter categorization (your key, your control)

 ### 🔍 **Find Anything in Seconds**
+- **Omnibox search**: Type `@capture` in Chrome's address bar to search instantly—no UI needed
+  - See your 8 most recent captures when you type `@capture`
+  - Search by typing `@capture [your query]` for instant results
+  - Navigate with arrow keys and press Enter to open in side panel
+  - Works entirely keyboard-driven—perfect for power users
 - **Full-text search**: Search across all captured content with instant results
 - **Advanced filters**: Narrow down by category, tags, content type, or date range
 - **Blazing fast**: Sub-500ms search even with 10,000+ entries
 - **Smart highlighting**: See exactly where your search terms appear
+- **Keyboard-first**: Navigate entirely with keyboard shortcuts for power users

 ### 🔒 **Your Data, Your Device, Your Control**
 - **100% local storage**: Everything stays on your device using IndexedDB